amitkgupta/adventofcode.com/README.md

 ## 2018

-Some code, no stars (different account?).
+Code and stars for Days 1-10.
+Some code but no stars for Days 11-25.

 ## 2019